News

 The first paper describes the MEDSLIK-II numerical model equations and the conceptual assumptions of a Lagrangian marine surface oil slick numerical model.

-It is available for download at the following link: M. De Dominicis, N. Pinardi, G. Zodiatis, and R. Lardner (2013): MEDSLIK-II, a Lagrangian marine surface oil spill model for short-term forecasting - Part 1: Theory
+It is available for download at the following link: M. De Dominicis, N. Pinardi, G. Zodiatis, and R. Lardner (2013): MEDSLIK-II, a Lagrangian marine surface oil spill model for short-term forecasting - Part 1: Theory In the second paper, MEDSLIK-II has been used to simulate oil slick transport and transformation processes for realistic oceanic cases, where satellite or drifting buoys data are available for verification.

 It is available for download at the following link: M. De Dominicis, N. Pinardi, G. Zodiatis, and R. Archetti (2013): MEDSLIK-II, a Lagrangian marine surface oil spill model for short-term forecasting - Part 2: Numerical simulations and validations